Skip to Main Content

 Italian seafood cooking in the United States exists on a spectrum from red-sauce caricature to rigorous product-focused work that can hold its own against European counterparts.
 Fiola Mare sits toward the latter end.
 Executive Chef Matteo Limoli's menu, as documented in the Opinionated About Dining record, shows a kitchen working with high-specification ingredients and applying Italian technique without over-elaborating.
 A Capital oyster served in a prosecco zabaglione is a good illustration: the format is classically Italian, the local sourcing is specific, and the preparation amplifies rather than obscures the bivalve.
 Liquid cacio e pepe with escarole, feta, and roasted peppercorns shows the kitchen's willingness to move between direct Italian reference and something less categorisable.
 Calvisius caviar with warm tigelle modenese and whipped ricotta represents the higher end of the a la carte register, a dish that signals both sourcing ambition and restraint in execution.

-The Opinionated About Dining note on simply grilled seafood as a crowd-pleaser is worth reading as a signal about the kitchen's confidence.
+Simply grilled seafood is a signal of the kitchen's confidence.
 Product-focused Italian restaurants that grill well are not executing a fallback option.
 The ability to deliver a simply cooked piece of fish at this level requires ingredient procurement and heat control that is harder to achieve than more technique-heavy preparations.
 This is the same logic that underpins the leading coastal Italian restaurants, where a perfectly grilled branzino is a more demanding statement than a complex sauce.

 Where It Sits in Washington's Dining Order